What Is Content Strategy? + How to Create Yours

 What new pieces of content can you develop from high-performing content?

-Of your drafted or planned content, which pieces could you prioritise, delay, or eliminate entirely based on your goals?
+Which pieces of your drafted or planned content could you prioritise, delay, or eliminate entirely based on your goals?

-In this step, your goal is to create content that will guide customers through each stage of the buyer’s journey.
-Important questions to consider include:
+In this section, your goal is to create content to guide customers through each stage of the buyer’s journey.
+Important questions include:

 What do customers need at each stage?